Product Design Using Generative Adversarial Network: Incorporating Consumer Preference and External Data: Introduction

-While these AI tools are used either before the design generation stage to analyze consumer data and extract consumer needs or after the design generation stage to predict consumer demand for new designs, most of the current AI applications do not systemically incorporate large-scale consumer preference information into the design generation process.
-During the design generation stage, consumer preferences are integrated in a limited and ad hoc manner.
-For example, generative AI-based text-to-image software can be used to design new clothing of a certain style through iterative prompting (\citeauthor{McKinsey2023}, \citeyear{McKinsey2023}).
-However, these prompts are not generated in a systematic way and may not capture consumers' heterogeneous tastes.
-Even if new designs are generated automatically and at a low cost, how attractive they are to consumers remains unknown.
-To predict consumer demand for new designs, firms often need to employ A/B tests or ``theme clinics" by asking consumers to evaluate different aesthetic designs.
-Theme clinics are costly; for example, firms usually spend more than \$100,000 conducting a single vehicle design test when designing cars \citep{burnap2023product}.
-In general, the task of predicting consumer demand is performed after generating new designs, which potentially wastes the resources spent developing and testing unpopular designs.
+However, a significant gap exists in current AI applications for product design: the design generation stage lacks systematic integration of large-scale consumer preferences \citep{burnap2023product}.
+AI tools are typically used either before design generation to analyze consumer data and identify needs or after to predict demand for new designs \citep{Dzyabura2011,Toubia2003adaptive}.
+During design generation, consumer preferences are either missing or incorporated in a limited, ad hoc manner.
+Although text-to-image tools enable design generation through iterative prompting, these prompts are not systematically generated and may fail to capture diverse consumer tastes.
+Additionally, the attractiveness of the generated designs to consumers remains uncertain.
+Predicting consumer demand occurs after design creation, potentially leading to wasted resources on developing and testing unpopular designs.

 In contrast to the lack of incorporating consumer preferences into generative AI applications, rich consumer preference information exists in user-generated content (UGC) and remains underutilized by companies in practice.
-By nature, UGC data inherently contain rich consumer preference information as users voluntarily generate the associated content.
-For example, social media and UGC websites contain vast sets of photos taken by individual users in front of various backgrounds.
-The fact that a user chose to take a photo in front of a particular background means that the user liked the background.
-As such, UGC images can be used to understand how consumers evaluate new photo background designs.
-The backgrounds in UGC images can also serve as useful inputs for training generative models to generate new photo template designs.
-Despite the wide availability of UGC data, their usage in marketing is mostly descriptive and focuses on extracting consumer preference information or predicting consumer demand.
-Prescriptive UGC usage (i.e., designing products for companies) is scant both in marketing academia and in practice.
-No clear guidance has been provided on how to use unstructured UGC data to directly make unstructured firm decisions such as product design.
+UGC naturally contains valuable consumer insights, as users voluntarily create content.
+For instance, social media and UGC sites host numerous user-taken photos in various settings, indicating user preferences for those backgrounds.
+These images can help understand consumer evaluations of new photo backgrounds and serve as inputs for training generative models to create new photo background designs.
+Despite the wide availability of UGC data, their usage in marketing is mostly descriptive and focuses on extracting preferences or predicting demand.
+Prescriptive usage of UGC for product design is scant both in marketing academia and in practice.
+There is no clear guidance on using unstructured UGC data for direct unstructured product designs.